fhools/raytracer-challenge-rs/README.md

 These show up as dark pixels in a arc across the image.
 It seems to be related to the refracted and reflected colors.
 It disppaears if we set the REFLECT_RAYS to 1, and shows if we set it greater than one

+When we disabled shadows, the glitch also went away.
+This means that somehow the reflection ray is probably striking the cone where the color is pure black.

 # FAQ

 Q: How do I actually render an image?